Laboratoire-de-Chemoinformatique/Synto/README.rst

 Documentation
 -----------

-The the detailed documentation can be found `here <https://laboratoire-de-chemoinformatique.github.io/Synto/>`_
+The detailed documentation can be found `here <https://laboratoire-de-chemoinformatique.github.io/Synto/>`_